 Excess Amounts.
-Any amounts in excess of maximum allowed amounts or any Medical Benefit Maximum.
+Any amounts in excess of maximum allowed amounts, except for surprise billing claims as outlined in the "Consolidated Appropriations Act of 2021 Notice" in the front of this Booklet, or any Medical Benefit Maximum.

 Waived Cost-Shares Non-Participating Provider.
 For any service for which you are responsible under the terms of this plan to pay a copayment or deductible, and the co-payment or deductible is waived by a non-participating provider.